smirarab/ASTRAL/astral-tutorial.md

 For this tutorial, let's use the online viewer (EvolView) or any other tool you can manage to download and install.
 Using either of these applications open the `test_data/song_mammals.tre` file.
 We will explore various tree viewing options.
 Importantly, we will reroot the tree at the correct node, which is always necessary, since the rooting of the ASTRAL trees is arbitrary and meaningless.

+#### Branch length and support

+Recent versions of ASTRAL can measure branch length and support.
+The algorithms to compute branch lengths and support, and the meaning of support outputted is further described in the paper mentioned above.
+See Step 11 for some more information.
+Note that branch lengths of terminal branches are arbitrary and meaningless.

 ### Step 5: The exact version of ASTRAL